Brugman/github-repo-latest-version/README.md

+> [!WARNING]
+> This project is archived and no longer maintained.
+It will not receive further development or updates.

 # GitHub repo latest version

 > Add the ability to show an update notice in your apps with minimal code.